Stanford-BioE80/Stanford-BioE80.github.io/_docs/w5ps.md

 **NOTES:**
   - All BIOE.80 problem sets must be completed individually unless plainly noted opetherwise.
   - Please turn in your completed problem sets as an electronic copy via **Gradescope**.
-  - Please make sure to not go over the word limits and when appropriate show your work (e.g., calculations).
+  - Please make sure to not go over the word limits and when appropriate show your work (e.g., calculations, units, and figure captions).

 **GOALS:** Reflect on the utility of evolution both as an algorithm and as a service.